artsy/artsy.github.io/_posts/2018-10-19-where-art-thou-my-error.markdown

 }
 ```

-So the jury is still out on wether or not that’s a bad way to name things.
+So the jury is still out on whether or not that’s a bad way to name things.
 We’ll have to see after using this for a
 while.

 ### Downside of using a union